CS FMP 200 - Car radio AEG - Free user manual and instructions

 - TA SEEK mode:

-When newly tuned station does not receive TP information for several seconds, the radio retunes to next station which has not the same station (PI) as the last station, but has the TP information.
-When TP information gets lost at the current station for retune time which is set by RETUNE SHORT (30 sec.) or RETUNE LONG (90 sec.), the radio start to retune to next same PI station.
-When same PI station does not catch in 1 cyclic search, the radio retunes to next station with TP information.
+When a newly tuned station does not receive TP information for several seconds, the radio retunes to the next station that has the TP information but is not the same station (PI) as the last one.
+When TP information is lost at the current station for the retune time set by RETUNE SHORT (30 sec.) or RETUNE LONG (90 sec.), the radio starts to retune to the next station with the same PI.
+If the same PI station is not found within one cyclic search, the radio retunes to the next station with TP information.

 - TA ALARM mode:

-When this mode is selected, any automatic retune mode is not activated.
-Only double beep sound (ALARM) is output.
+When this mode is selected, no automatic retune mode is activated.
+Only a double beep sound (ALARM) is output.

-have TP information for several seconds, beeps come out.
-When TP information gets lost at the current station for retune time, the beep sound is out-putted.
-When newly tuned station has no RDS signal, "PI SEEK" is suppressed somewhat.
+have TP information for several seconds, beeps are emitted.
+When TP information is lost at the current station for the retune time, the beep sound is output.
+When a newly tuned station has no RDS signal, "PI SEEK" is somewhat suppressed.

 b) PI SOUND or PI MUTE

-While AF switching is implemented in C201 station, AF can switch to 100 MHz, which is non genuine AF (where, different PI with same AF) in short "DIP".
+While AF switching is implemented in a C201 station, AF can switch to 100 MHz, which is not a genuine AF (where a different PI with the same AF) in short "DIP".

-In that serious case, 2 mode is selectable as follows:
+In that serious case, 2 modes are selectable as follows:

 c) RETUNE L or RETUNE S mode The initial time of automatic TA search or PI search modes is selected.

-When PI information is not caught for retune time, the radio starts to retune to next same PI station.
+When PI information is not caught for the retune time, the radio starts to retune to the next station with the same PI.

-When same PI station does not catch 1 cyclic search, the radio goes to last station and waits for several minutes until PI code is received.
+When the same PI station does not catch 1 cyclic search, the radio goes to the last station and waits for several minutes until the PI code is received.

 - RETUNE L mode: Selected as 90 seconds.